 Can you go from single-phase to 3 phase?

 Yes!
 Any competent electrician can upgrade your property to three-phase, although electricians are not allowed to change the supply.
 This must be done by the distribution network operator (DNO).
+You can get a 3 phase connection for home but you need to apply to the DNO and collaborate with local authorities.

 We asked eco-EV Ltd, a charge point installer in Hull, about the extent of the work required to go from single-phase to three-phase.